-Kevin O’Connor became the CEO of Bridge Bancorp, Inc. (NASDAQ:BDGE) in 2008.
+In 2008 Kevin O'Connor was appointed CEO of Bridge Bancorp, Inc. (NASDAQ:BDGE).
 This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-Then we’ll look at a snap shot of the business growth.
-And finally – as a second measure of performance – we will look at the returns shareholders have received over the last few years.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Kevin O'Connor's Compensation Compare With Similar Sized Companies?

-The graphic below shows how CEO compensation at Bridge Bancorp has changed from year to year.
+You can see, below, how CEO compensation at Bridge Bancorp has changed over time.

 Is Bridge Bancorp, Inc. Growing?

-Over the last three years Bridge Bancorp, Inc. has shrunk its earnings per share by an average of 10% per year (measured with a line of best fit).
-In the last year, its revenue is up 12%.
+Over the last three years Bridge Bancorp, Inc. has grown its earnings per share (EPS) by an average of 3.9% per year (using a line of best fit).
+In the last year, its revenue is up 16%.

 Has Bridge Bancorp, Inc. Been A Good Investment?